ejade42/Cattle-Recombination/full_code/readme.txt

 So, you can simultaneously run:
 - 4)DredgeModels
 - 5.0)HeritabilityMethodsSimulation
-    - Once this is finished, you can simultaneously run 5.1, 5.2, and 5.3
+    - Once this is finished, you can simultaneously run 5.1, 5.2, 5.3, and 5.4.
     - Note that 5.3 will say it failed; that is because the "subsample" breed can't do filters above 365.
 As long as that got to 365 and the others finished, there is no error.
+    - 5.4 will take a very long time and a lot of resources.
+On my system, with a 501-fold array, it took about a week per instance.
+If you reduce the array size (decrease parallelisation) the time per instance will increase ~proportionally.
 - 6.0)GenomePartitioning
     - Once this is finished, you can run 6.1
     - Once 6.1 is finished, you can run 6.2 (to use the GWAS results to find nearby genes).
 This is the first script to make a file in the output directory.